TRS-80 Model 4: Model 4

-Tandy Corporation introduced the TRS-80 Model 4 in April 26th, 1983 as the successor to the TRS-80 Model III.
+Tandy Corporation introduced the TRS-80 Model 4 on April 26, 1983 as the successor to the TRS-80 Model III.
 The Model 4 has a faster Z80A 4 MHz CPU, larger video display of 80 columns by 24 rows, bigger keyboard, and can be upgraded to 128KB of RAM.
 It is compatible with Model III software and CP/M application software.
 The Model 4 was announced in the same April 1983 press release as was the TRS-80 Model 100 laptop.
 The two computers were often marketed by Tandy/Radio Shack as a complementary pair.

+A diskless Model 4 with a 64x16 (rather than 80x24) display, 16KB RAM and no RS-232C port cost $999 (later reduced to $799).
+Despite being branded a Model 4, it could (unless upgraded) only run Model I and Model III programs via cassette or manual type-in.

-A diskless Model 4 with 16KB RAM cost $999; with 64KB RAM and one single-sided 180K disk drive it cost $1699; with 64KB RAM and two drives it cost $1999.
+The Model 4 with 64KB RAM and one single-sided 180K disk drive cost $1699; with 64KB RAM, two drives, and an RS-232C board and port it cost $1999.
 An upgrade for Model III owners cost $799 and provided a new motherboard and keyboard.

 The Model 4's first appearance in the Radio Shack catalog stated: "Yes, it looks like a Model III, but it's much much more.
 Compare the price and features of our amazing new Model 4 to any other computer in its class.
 You'll find that for power, versatility, and convenience it is a true breakthrough.
 To add the same features to other computers, you'd have to pay a whole lot more."
 Commenting on its unexpected longevity as a Radio Shack product and object of aftermarket support by third-party companies, in May 1987 80 Micro magazine remarked, "Even when it was introduced in 1983, the Model 4 was seen as a last gasp for the TRS-80 line."